McDowell Middle School Girls Lacrosse is a fun, educational, and competitive lacrosse program for Erie-area girls in grades 4–8.

 If you have any questions, don't hesitate to contact us

 !
-Many of us have been with the middle school program for five years, and we always love to talk about the program!
+Most of us have been with the program for many years, and we always love to talk about the program!

 Our season is divided into three sessions.
 There is no obligation to do all three: you are welcome to begin playing for the club during any of these sessions!